-12. Location choice
+3. Location choice

-The National Structural Vision for Offshore Wind Energy (see annex Parliamentary Papers I/II, 2014-15, 33 561, A/no. 11 (reprint)) investigates whether the Dutch Coast (south) wind farm zone is suitable for generating wind power.
+The National Structural Vision for Offshore Wind Energy (see annex Parliamentary Papers I/II, 2014-15, 33 561, A/no. 11 (reprint)) investigates whether the HKZWFZ is suitable for generating wind power.
 This structural vision explores the effects of wind energy in the Dutch Coast (south) zone in detail in terms of ecology, maritime safety, other uses (oil and gas, fisheries, sand extraction, etc.), geology and hydrology, landscape (visibility), and cultural history and archaeology.
-It also examines suitability in relation to the other designated wind farm zones (IJmuiden Ver, Dutch Coast, To the north of the Wadden Islands and Borssele).
+It also examines suitability in relation to the other designated wind farm zones (IJmuiden Ver, Dutch Coast, to the north of the Wadden Islands, and Borssele).
 The EIA for the Borssele wind farm zone sites makes a broad comparison between the zones, which is included as annex 2.
 A closer examination of the suitability of the Dutch Coast (south) zone for wind energy is therefore not required for this EIA.

 The letter of 26 September 2014 also discusses a study into the sustainability of developing wind power in five zones situated 3 nautical miles (NM) from the coast.
-None of these five zones under study deemed wind power generation infeasible.
-However, in order to address concerns and ensure cost effectiveness, the Government sought to keep the use of the 12-mile zone to a minimum by only partially using two of the five zones studied.
-By connecting to a narrow strip between 10 and 12 NM in the Dutch Coast zones outside of the 12-mile zone, 1400 MW can be generated for the coast of South Holland and 700 MW for the coast of North Holland.
+Wind power generation was not deemed infeasible in any of these five zones under study.
+However, in order to address concerns and ensure cost effectiveness, the Government sought to keep the use of the 12-mile zone to a minimum by only partially using two of these five zones.
+By connecting a narrow strip between 10 and 12 NM within the Dutch Coast with the existing zones outside the 12-mile zone, 1400 MW can be generated for the coast of South Holland and 700 MW for the coast of North Holland.